Goal of this practical assignment is to set up the server-side of the Geoweb services architecture.

 The result should be a second browser window (or tab), with:

-4.2: Save the output map, and include it in your report (as image in the text, or as separate file)
+GetMapURL to your report- Save the output map and include it in your report (as image in the text, or as separate file)

 Again in ‘Layer preview’ request the same layer but now as data service, via a WFS request with GML 3.1 output, and secondly also with GeoJSON output.

-5.2: Compare the GML 3.1 output with the GeoJSON output.
-Are there - besides the differences in ‘encoding’ (XML versus JSON) - also differences in data model (the way the data content is structured, and maybe details in one encoding that are not in the other encoding)?
+parcelslayer?
+Relate these differences to the different purpose of WFS and WMS.3b.
+Compare the GML 3.1 output with the GeoJSON output.
+Besides the differences in encoding (XML versus JSON), do you also see differences in data model: the way the data content is structured, and perhaps details that are present in one encoding but not in the other?

 When you click on a parcel this results in a table row with information about that parcel (below the map).

-6.1: Use the Web developer tools of your browser (Firefox or other) to discover which web request is used to get that parcel information.
-What is that web request (copy the url to your report)?
+C. Use the Web developer tools of your browser (Firefox or other) to discover which web request is used to get parcel information when you click on the map.
+Copy that URL to your report.

-6.2: In that web request: Is a unique identifier of the parcel used to get the parcel information?
+4a.
+In that web request, is a unique identifier of the parcel used to get the parcel information?
 Or is another mechanism used?
-If so, what mechanism / method?
+If so, what mechanism or method?

-Your report with answers should be in one zip-file containing:
+Your report and output files should be in one zip-file containing:

 Submit (together with the files and report for Lab 4) via Brightspace.